-Key actions (MDR-A_01, S4-4_01 of the process and of the products marketed, as well as to reduce future quality risks, which could in turn represent risks for consumers and end-users.
+Key actions (MDR-A_01, S4-4_01 This is an ongoing action to renew and purchase equipment to ensure better control of the process and of the products marketed, as well as to reduce future quality risks, which could in turn represent risks for consumers and end-users.
 By renewing and acquiring equipment, a greater degree of control of the process and of the products marketed is guaranteed, contributing to the achievement of Inmocemento's objectives.
-Outreach (MDR-A_02) Renewal and acquisition of equipment has been carried out in the following geographical areas: - New RX spectrometer at the Mataporquera factory (Cantabria) New automatic laboratory at the Hontoria factory QCX system upgrade Monjos Factory (Barcelona) Multiphase C-H analyser Olazagutía factory Heat pump Alcalá factory BlendExpert V8 control system Alcalá factory On-line analyser Hontoria factory XRD analyser Monjos factory.
-Time horizon (MDR-A_03) The action is planned to run in parallel in the various factories in the period 2024-2025.
+Scope (MDR-A_02) Renewal and acquisition of equipment has been carried out in the following geographical areas: - New RX spectrometer at the Mataporquera factory (Cantabria) New automatic laboratory at the Hontoria factory QCX system upgrade Monjos Factory (Barcelona) Multiphase C-H analyser Olazagutía factory Heat pump Alcalá factory BlendExpert V8 control system Alcalá factory On-line analyser Hontoria factory XRD analyser Monjos factory.
+Time horizon The action is planned to run in parallel in the various factories in the period 2024-2025.
 Impact Remediation (MDR-A_04, S4-4_02, S4-4_07) This is not a remedial action.
 Progress (MDR-A_05) Action reported for the first year under ESRS.
 Effectiveness evaluation (S4-4_04) Regular monitoring is carried out at the meetings of the Quality Committee of the Cementos Portland Valderrivas Group in Spain.